VPN Server Image for the Raspberry PI

 This images aims at ARM architecture, uses the well known stronSwan IPsec stack, is based on alpine Linux, which is with ~5 MB much smaller than most other distribution base, and thus leads to a slimmer VPN server image.

-- Configure in your router the dynamic DNS updates of your domain
+- Configure your router for dynamic DNS updates or use rpi-dyndnsrpi-dyndns.

 - Enable port forwarding at your firewall for 192.168.PI.IP and the UDP ports 500 and 4500